MILLION-DOLLAR URLS: The most expensive domain names of all time

 Year sold: 2009

-Auction.com was rumoured to be selling for even more money -- $2.5 million.
-But it came in at $1.7 million after being purchased by Real Estate Disposition Corp.
+Auction.com was rumoured to be selling for even more money -- $US2.5 million.
+But it came in at $US1.7 million after being purchased by Real Estate Disposition Corp.

 Year sold: 2010

 Dating.com was acquired at the DOMAINFest auction in Ft.
 Lauderdale, Florida, in May 2012.
-The next-highest domain name to go at that auction was Boardgames.com, for $450,000.
+The next-highest domain name to go at that auction was Boardgames.com, for $US450,000.

 Year sold: 2009